mitre-public/boogie/boogie-arinc/README.md

 Ideally most record/field specifications should automatically reject data that aren't to spec.
 Most of the publicly available 424 data out there *isn't* exactly to spec and so it's important parsers converting the raw records -> semi-structured data are robust to potentially bad/non-standard input.
 Note that we are fairly permissive about what is optional, but some items that the primary use case for is to navigate-to .... we require coordiantes in parsing.
 So runways without coordiantes get dropped in parsing.

+## True and magnetic references

+The standard assemblers retain an airport's magnetic/true indicator in `Airport.courseReference()`:
+`T` becomes `TRUE`, `M` becomes `MAGNETIC`, and a blank indicator remains empty (mixed or unspecified).
+This declaration is distinct from `T0000` in variation/declination fields, which denotes a true-oriented reference and is retained as zero rather than replaced by a modeled variation.

+Runway bearings and procedure outbound courses ending in `T` are parsed in whole true degrees (`151T` means 151 degrees true; `1510` means 151.0 degrees before applying the airport declaration).
+An airport or heliport marked `T` supplies the true reference for its unsuffixed runway/procedure courses.
+An explicit trailing `T` is preserved even when the parent is magnetic, mixed, or unavailable.
+Procedure assembly applies this context to copies of the input leg records, leaving the source data intact.

+Custom record builders can use `ArincCourses.parse(record, fieldName)` to read a supported course field as an `Optional<ReferencedCourse>`.
+During assembly, `ArincCourses.withDefaultReference(course, reference)` applies the parent reference to an unsuffixed course while preserving an explicit `T`.
+This assigns the published reference without changing the numeric degrees.

+Use `Leg.outboundCourse()` to retain the reference through route expansion and conformance.
+The assembled `Runway.course()` is always true: true bearings pass through, magnetic bearings use airport variation, and coordinate-derived bearings need no variation.
+Theta retains its magnetic, recommended-navaid-relative meaning independently of the outbound course.